tecnocen-com/yii2-oauth2-server/README.md

     ],
 ```

-Bootstrap ill initialize translation and add the required url rules to
+Bootstrap will initialize translation and add the required url rules to
 `Yii::$app->urlManager`.

 ### JWT tokens